 Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as an aquaculture support worker:

-Certification is not mandatory in order to work as an aquaculture support worker.
-If you are a high school student considering a career as an aquaculture support worker, you should have strong marks or an interest in:
+If you are a high school student considering a career as an environmental geophysicist, you should have a keen interest in:

 "Our family has always been avid fishermen…so I’ve always had a basic interest in fish and wildlife,” says Chris Weaver.
 As an employee with the Province of Ontario, the aquaculture support worker has translated this interest into a full-time job.
 Chris works at one of the province’s fish hatcheries, overseeing the development of several species of fish from the time they are eggs until they are released into the wild.
 For Chris, his job is an ideal combination of duties.
 "I didn’t want to just do stuff in an office or completely in the field either.”